-In Oakland, pot, sewers, school funding on area ballots
+In Oakland County, marijuana, sewers, school funding on local ballots

 Correction: This article has been updated to correct information on the Ferndale millage and the amount of Rochester Hills' millage request.